PrimaryEnglish

 She always read aloud a piece of writing to broaden the children’s vocabulary, ideas and structures, and to increase their literary knowledge.

-A collection of simple writing prompts also proved effective – pictures, maps, word collections, opening lines and headlines.
+A collection of simple writing prompts also proved effective – pictures, maps, word collections, opening lines and newspaper headlines.

 Children were happy to find their own materials and spaces, under desks as well as at them, and to write for 20 minutes.